mysociety/pombola/pombola/nigeria/data/README.md

 set up the names.
 The following steps all require running the script, it will not let you proceed until the previous step has been completed.

+This script is not efficient, but quite effective :)

 ## Check that all the state names are correct.

 There are a couple of states that do not have matching names.
 Use the admin to